Weeknight Pasta with Pancetta, Peas, and Mint

 - Meanwhile, heat olive oil in a large pan over medium-high heat.
 Add cubed pancetta and cook, stirring often, until mostly crispy, about 3-4 minutes.
 Remove with a slotted spoon and set aside, leaving pancetta grease in pan.

 - Add shiitakes to the pan and cook undisturbed for about 2-3 minutes per side, or until mushrooms are a deep golden brown on each side.
 Add shallots and peas, then season with 1 tsp kosher salt and ¼ tsp freshly ground black pepper.
 Cook for 2-3 minutes, or until peas are cooked through, but still have a little crunch to them.
+Add garlic, then cook 30 seconds more, or until fragrant.

 - Pour in white wine and vinegar, then use a wooden spoon to scrape up any brown bits from the bottom of the pan.
 Add cooked pasta and ½ cup reserved pasta water (*see note below if serving pasta the next day!), then stir to combine.